anhdanguc/Visualizing_Brain_Surface/README.md

 - **img_width** (optional): the width of the output image in pixel.
 Default: 900
 - **img_height** (optional): the height of the output image in pixel.
 Default: 700

+## Change the parcellation

+The default parcellation consists of 100 brain regions.
+To change it, the user needs to replace the contents of two files *standard.dlabel.nii* and *standard.dscalar.nii* in the scene_files folder with the those of the new parcellation.

 ## References

 [1] Workbench. https://www.humanconnectome.org/software/workbench-command